 As DLD is a lifelong condition, people may access speech and language therapy services at different times during their life if appropriate.

-- RCSLT briefing paper on Language Disorder with a specific focus on Developmental Language Disorder
+- RCSLT briefing paper on language disorder with a specific focus on developmental language disorder (PDF)

 - The following leaflets have been developed by local speech and language therapy services and are provided here as examples: